 - Health Forms completed

-- Code of ethics signed by participants/parents/guardians
+- Code of conduct signed by participants/parents/guardians

 - Crisis management planning form completed